-- A formed committee that meets the requirements of the HIM program, and a proposal that has been approved by the entire thesis committee.
+- A formed committee that meets the requirements of the HUT program, and submission of a proposal that has been approved by the entire thesis committee.

 - Successful submission of the thesis to the UCF library.

 Students must enroll in a minimum of two Honors independent study courses for the Honors in the Major program: Honors Directed Readings (xxx 4903H) and Honors Thesis Writing (xxx 4970H).
-Each of these independent study courses are weighted as 3 credit hours and may be taken in addition to any other course work each semester.
-If a student needs additional time to complete Honors Directed Readings or Honors Thesis, he or she may request to enroll in Honors Directed Readings II (xxx 4904H) or Honors Thesis Writing II (xxx 4971H) at the end of his or hers Honors Directed Reading and Honors Thesis semester.
+Each of these independent study courses is weighted as 3 credit hours and may be taken in addition to other course work each semester.
+If a student needs additional time to complete Honors Directed Readings or Honors Thesis, he or she may request to enroll in Honors Directed Readings II (xxx 4904H) or Honors Thesis Writing II (xxx 4971H) at the end of his or her Honors Directed Reading or Honors Thesis semester.
 The progression of enrollment is as follows:

 - Honors Directed Readings I (xxx 4903H) – required course (3 credit hours)